 LetsDuo is an online journal that can be used with a friend which allows for each member to be held accountable.
 When you’re held accountable for your actions by your peers you are more likely to change since you do not want to let our friends see your failures.

 If you’re into blogging or displaying your knowledge online, JustPublish helps build a habit of publishing your work x amount of times per week.
 JustPublish sets your draft articles and other projects so they are automatically published on social media sites such as LinkedIn.com and Facebook.

 A habit changing website that puts your money on the line in exchange for you changing your habits.
 If you fail to achieve your habit, stickk.com donates to an anti-charity (ex.
 Trump or Clinton Foundation) – very scary.

-If you’re alive today then you are aware of the amount of time we spend online searching the web – productive or not.
-So because of our online consumption momentumdash assists in changing our habits by reminding us of our desired habit by changing our New Tab page to our focus for the day
+If you’re alive today then you are aware of the amount of time you spend online searching the web – productive or not.
+So because of your online consumption momentumdash assists in changing your habits by reminding you of your desired habit by changing your New Tab page to your focus for the day.

 Gofuckingdoit.com uses accountability and money to help you stick to your goals by having you pay an X amount, up to you, if you fail to achieve your desired habit or goal.